Small Hypoallergenic Dogs | 12 Breeds That Don't Shed

 When your immune system identifies a foreign invader, it responds in defense mode.
 This response can include a fever to destroy the foreign cells or coughing and sneezing to get the foreign substance out.

 Dogs and cats carry dead skin cells in their fur, otherwise known as dander.
-It’s important to note that pet fur itself is not an allergen.
+Note that pet fur itself is not an allergen.
 Instead, the dander, urine, saliva, dust, and other allergens carried in their fur trigger the allergic reaction.

 Sometimes, the immune system can detect dog dander as a foreign substance, too, just like a cold or flu virus.
 When this occurs, an allergic reaction is triggered to try and fight it off.
 Dander is a harmless substance but can result in an allergic reaction in some with overactive immune systems.